chalmers-revere/2018-wasp-summer-school/flashing/README.md

 This guide will provide you the steps to install Debian on the beaglebone blue and raspberry pi 3 computers on the kiwi platform.
 They are pre-installed on the platform already, so use this guide as a last resort for resetting the platform or installation reference.

-This "Getting Started" tutorial will introduce you to Kiwi, the miniature vehicle platform from Chalmers Revere.
-Its hardware and software are entirely open source and you are invited to use, change, and contribute.

 ## Table of Contents
 * [Beaglebone blue](#beaglebone-blue)